biaperass/ICP_Merging_Meshlab/README.md

 ## Overview

-This project focuses on comparing and aligning two different 3D models in SPLAT PLY format by using MeshLab.
-One model represented the complete statue, while the other simulated a broken version with missing parts.
-The primary objectives of this project are:

-- Exploring alignment techniques available in MeshLab: Point Pairs Picking and Iterative Closest Point (ICP).
-- Understanding the process of applying transformations and alignments to 3D models.
+This project focuses on the comparison and alignment of two 3D models in SPLAT PLY format using [MeshLab](https://www.meshlab.net/).
+The first model represents the complete statue, while the second simulates a damaged version with missing parts, mimicking real-world scenarios where artifacts undergo natural degradation over time.
+These simulations were implemented by exploiting [Blender](https://docs.blender.org/)’s point cloud editing capabilities.
+The goal of the project is to explore different alignment techniques available in MeshLab, specifically Point Pairs Picking and Iterative Closest Point (ICP), to accurately align the two models.
+Once aligned, the models are merged into a single output, providing a basis for further analysis and visualization of changes between the two versions.
+Additionally, the project aims to deepen the understanding of 3D transformations, alignments, and the practical challenges associated with combining complex 3D datasets.
-- Performing a merge operation to combine align models into a single output model.

 ## Requirements